 Your final grade is founded on the following evaluations:

 I. Three Brief Assignments (45% all told) - The midterm assignments are designed to guide you to the final and biggest assignment, your term paper, in which you will review the psychological research on a topic of your choice.
 Please note that the topic must fulfill two absolute requirements: (a) it must be relevant to some aspect of the course and (b) it must be a topic on which psychologists have conducted research.
-For guidance on some potential topics, click here.
+For guidance on some potential topics, click on the following link for the Term paper generator.

 A. Title Page (10%) - Here you will specify the important question that you will address in your term paper.
 It will consist of 1 typed title page (including a running head but not an author note).
 The title should be highly descriptive of your topic.
 Grading criteria.